King George County, Virginia: Constitutional officers

+Politics

-King George is represented by Republicans Ryan T. McDougle and Richard H. Stuart in the Virginia Senate, Republican Margaret Ransone in the Virginia House of Delegates, and Republican Rob Wittman in the U.S. House of Representatives.
+King George is represented by Republican Richard Stuart in the Virginia Senate, Republican Hillary Pugh Kent in the Virginia House of Delegates, and Democrat Eugene Vindman in the U.S. House of Representatives.

 Festivals

 The King George Fall Festival is held the second weekend of October in King George.
 All proceeds from this event go to support the Volunteer King George Fire & Rescue.

 The Fall Festival also includes a parade through town, a carnival, a craft fair, a car show, a dance, a 5-K run, and the Fall Festival Queens Pageant.
 The King George Fall Festival began in October 1959.